Masks Can Be Distracting: On Context Comprehension in Diffusion Language Models: Reducing the Distracting Effect Through Mask-Agnostic SFT

-\textbf{Does the MA Loss Affect the Locality of the Model?} We further show in \Cref{fig: locality_lora} that the MA loss has the added benefit of reducing the locality bias of the LLaDA-Base model.
-We hypothesise that by teaching the model to effectively ignore the extra masks, we encourage it to pay more attention to the provided context, thus improving context comprehension.
+\textbf{Does the MA Loss Affect the Locality of the Model?} We show in \Cref{fig: locality_lora} that the MA loss has the added benefit of reducing the locality bias of the LLaDA models.
+We hypothesise that by teaching the model to ignore the extra masks, we encourage it to pay more attention to the provided context, thus improving context comprehension.
 This further emphasises the inherent link between the extra masks and context comprehension abilities.
-We provide the results for the fine-tuned LLaDA-Instruct mod in the Appendix.
+We provide corresponding results for the LLaDA-Instruct model in Appendix~\ref{app:llada-instruct-locality}.

-\begin{bluebox}{} \textbf{Takeaways.} We introduced the \textbf{mask-agnostic loss}, a fine-tuning objective that enforces invariance to the number of appended masks during generation.
-This approach consistently improves robustness with a single decoding step, particularly for the Base model, and further mitigates locality bias, highlighting its effectiveness in enhancing long-context comprehension. \end{bluebox}
+\begin{bluebox}{} \textbf{Takeaways.} We introduced the \textbf{mask-agnostic loss}, a fine-tuning objective that encourages invariance to the number of masks appended during generation.
+We show that this strategy can improve robustness with only a few decoding steps while reducing the locality bias, emphasising the inherent link between the extra masks and context comprehension abilities. \end{bluebox}